Git-Lecture-2025/Assignment-2025/bandit.md

 # LEVEL 0 -> 1
-found how to login using ssh
+Figured out how to login using ssh:
 ```
 ssh bandit0@bandit.labs.overthewire.org -p 2220
 ```
+We put the password we got (bandit0) and successfully login!
-used to cat to read contents of readme
+And used `cat` command to read contents of readme file to find the password of next level
 ```
 cat readme
 ```
 Password:ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

+> **NOTE:** From here on we will use
+> ```ssh banditx@bandit.labs.overthewire.org -p 2220```
+> to login where `x` is the level we are loging into and using password from previous level unless stated otherwise in the solution

 # LEVEL 1 -> 2
-have to specify full path as it is a special character
+We have to specify full path of the file here while using cat, as its name is a special character.
 ```
 cat ./-
 ```